rogereo/rogereo.github.io/_posts/2025-09-10-mammal-type-classifier.markdown

 </div>

 ### Data
 > To build my dataset, I pulled images from DuckDuckGo using a custom API, aiming for about 100 images per animal.
 Not every download worked (some files were corrupted), so I added error handling to skip them, which left me with closer to 85–100 images per animal.
+This summed up to a total of 2,259 images.
 That turned out to be enough for the experiment I had in mind.
 Once collected, I resized all images to 192×192 pixels to keep them consistent and manageable, then converted them into PyTorch tensors for efficient training.
-Finally, I organized everything into a clean directory structure with an 80/20 train–validation split, making it simple to feed directly into the model later
+Finally, I organized everything into a clean directory structure with an 80/20 train–validation split having 1,795 images for training the model and 464 for testing it.

 <p align="center">
   <img src="/assets/MammalImageGrid.png" alt="Mammal Image Grid" loading="lazy" decoding="async">